Epson

 5. Run a Test on the Printer

-After you’ve changed the ink cartridges, checked the settings, run a cleaning cycle, and updated the drivers, it’s time to test the printer if the Epson printer isn’t printing color.
+After you’ve changed the ink cartridges, checked the settings, run a cleaning cycle, and updated the drivers.
+Once the cleaning process is complete, it’s time to test the printer and check whether the color printing issue has been resolved.
 Many Epson printers include an integrated test print feature that can help discover print quality problems.

 • Go to the control panel or printer settings.